 For questions or information, please contact:

-Graduate students’ oral proficiency is rated on a global rating scale that addresses overall communicative ability for teaching.
+The EPI assesses oral English proficiency using a global rating scale that addresses overall communicative ability for teaching.

-To arrive at a global score, the EPI assesses examinees' speaking ability in terms of the following five features:
+To arrive at a global score, the EPI evaluates examinees' speaking ability in terms of the following five features:

 Possible global scores are 2, 3, 4, 4CP, 5, and 6.
 Scores of 5 or 6 are passing scores and the applicant is then cleared to teach.
 A score of 4CP is a “conditional pass” which allows the student to be a TA provided he or she successfully completes ESL 508 during or before the first semester of teaching.
 Students who receive a 4CP, 5, or 6 on the EPI must attend the Graduate Academy for College Teaching prior to teaching their first semester.